rust-lang/edition-guide/src/rust-2018/path-clarity.md

 ### Relative paths variant

 The relative paths variant of Rust 2018 simplifies and unifies path handling compared to Rust 2015.
-In Rust 2015, paths work differently in use statements than they do elsewhere.
-In particular, paths in `use` statements would always start from the crate root, while paths in other code implicitly started from the current module.
+In Rust 2015, paths work differently in `use` declarations than they do elsewhere.
+In particular, paths in `use` declarations would always start from the crate root, while paths in other code implicitly started from the current module.
 Those differences didn't have any effect in the top-level module, which meant that everything would seem straightforward until working on a project large enough to have submodules.

-In the relative paths variant of Rust 2018, paths in `use` statements and in other code always work the same way, both in the top-level module and in any submodule.
+In the relative paths variant of Rust 2018, paths in `use` declarations and in other code always work the same way, both in the top-level module and in any submodule.
 You can either use a relative path from the current module, an absolute path from the top of the current crate (starting with `crate::`), or